SubEthaSensOMatic/AW.ClaimsExpressions/README.md

 # AW.ClaimsExpressions

-This project provides a simple Domain-Specific Language (DSL) for validating JWT claims.
-It defines an expressive grammar that allows users to create complex claim validation rules using logical operators (and, or, not) and claim checks (e.g., exists, =, <, <=, >, >=, contains, startsWith, endsWith).
+**AW.ClaimsExpressions** is a powerful library that offers a Domain-Specific Language (DSL) for dynamically validating JWT claims.
+It allows for the creation of expressive and flexible validation rules using a concise grammar.
+With this library, developers can define complex claim validation logic through logical operators and various claim checks, all without needing to modify code.

 ## Features

+* **Configurable validation rules:** Easily configure and update claim validation policies, without the need for code changes, making the solution adaptable to evolving requirements.
-* Supports logical operators (and, or, not) for combining multiple validation rules.
+* **Logical operators:** Supports `and`, `or`, and `not` for combining multiple conditions, enabling the creation of sophisticated rules.
-* Checks for claims using operators like =, <, >, <=, >=, contains, startsWith, and endsWith.
+* **Flexible claim checks:** Perform checks for claims using operators like `=`, `<`, `>` , `<=`, `>=`, `contains`, `startsWith`, and `endsWith`.
-* Compiles validation rules into C# functions.
+* **Compilation to C# Functions:** Converts DSL expressions into efficient C# functions, making claim validation both powerful and fast.

-## Grammar
+## Grammar overview

 The DSL is built around the following grammar: